ryan-mcclue/ryan-mcclue/src/knowledge.md

 ASIC (Application Specific Integrated Circuit) MCU for specific task

-On startup, copy from Flash to RAM then jump to reset handler address No real need for newlib, just use standalone mpaland/printf Some chips have XIP (execute-in-place) which allows for running directly from flash
+Some chips have XIP (execute-in-place) which allows for running directly from flash

 Chrom-ART Accelerator offers DMA for graphics, i.e. fast copy, pixel conversion, blending etc.

 LED anode is positive longer lead

-5ATM is 5 atmospheres.
-1 atmosphere is about 10m (however calculated when motionless)
-50m for 10 minutes

 FRAM (ferroelectric) is non-volatile gives same access properties as RAM

-Storage device sizes are advertised with S.I units, whilst OS works with binary so will show smaller than advertised (1000 * 10³ < 1024 * 2¹⁰)
-Also, storage device write speeds are sustained speeds.
-So, for small file sizes expect a lot less

 A flip-flop is a circuit that can have two states and can store state.
 Various types of flip-flops, e.g. clock triggered, data only etc.